When it comes to enhancing patient experience with healthcare automation, there are three key benefits for patient experience.

-2) Setting the foundations for Integrated Care
+Integrated Care Automation: Setting the Foundations for Integrated Care

-As patients increasingly expect more joined up and streamlined services from their care providers, the move to formalize integrated care systems across the world is gaining urgency.
+As patients increasingly expect more joined-up and streamlined services from their care providers, the move to formalize integrated care systems across the world is gaining urgency.
 But as we enter this New Era of Integrated Care, there are huge challenges in delivering it effectively.
 It requires new mindsets, systems, processes, and leadership across the board.

 One technology helping to deliver on these challenges is – you guessed it – intelligent automation.

 In England, it is estimated that the healthcare system will need between 350,000 and 700,000 more workers by 2030, on top of the 1.58 million people that already work in the sector.
 Technology will be essential in enabling this, transforming employee recruitment and retention to ensure that providers have access to the highly skilled and engaged talent they need.
-They will also need digital platforms to improve employee experience and foster employee wellbeing.
+They will also need digital platforms to improve employee experience and foster employee well-being.

 In addition to more human resources, ICSs will also require stronger connections and interfaces between healthcare, social care, and housing to deliver joint services and enhance patient outcomes.
 Digital workers are already being put to work ensuring that healthcare stakeholders from across the patient journey have the information they need, when they need it, in order to make swift and informed decisions about their patient’s care.
 They’re also working to standardize processes and communications across the ICS, meaning that patients receive the same standard of care throughout their journey.

 While the immediate effect of using this technology is improved experience for the individual employee or patient, long-term benefits include better insights into population health and well-being, enabling integrated care systems and the wider public sector to make informed decisions to improve the health outcomes for entire populations.
 The Royal Free London NHS Foundation Trust is already making plans to use digital workers to gather useable data about outpatient clinics.
-Learn more in our recent report with HFMA

 There's a level of expectation from patients who interact with a number of different other organizations outside of health and how that interaction is conducted, and I think the NHS is looking to catch up on that"Marc Hadwin, Head of Digital Services, University Hospitals of Morecambe Bay

-3) Enabling Convenient Patient Pathways
+Automation in Patient Care: Enabling Convenient Pathways

 Now, more than ever before, patients expect to be able to play an active role in their care and have visibility over what’s happening and when without having to rummage through a mound of paperwork.
 But traditional patient pathways don’t always offer flexibility and accessibility.
 Intelligent automation gives patients the ability to have more control over their care, in settings that work best for them.
-From enabling remote healthcare, to providing alternative “digital front doors” to care, digital workers have got it covered.
+From enabling remote healthcare to providing alternative “digital front doors” to care, digital workers have got it covered.

 We’ve enabled referrers and patients to book their scan or interventional service with us online.
 We’re actually the first radiology provider in New Zealand that offers a service like this…We see that digital health and digital technology has an impact on both the outcome we are able to deliver for a patient"Dr. Lloyd McCann, CEO and Head of Digital Health, Mercy Radiology